Woman says she was racially profiled at Victoria’s Secret in Collierville

 Cage made a complaint with the corporate office and said the representative she spoke with apologized and offered her a $100 gift card, which she rejected.

-It goes on to say their head of stores has been trying to personally apologize and the associate involved is no longer employed.

-Victoria’s Secret also said they’re meeting with every associate in the store to reinforce values and policies.
+“We are sincerely sorry for the experience Ms. Jones Cage had in our store.
+Bottom line, we made a mistake, and we do not tolerate this behavior.
+Our head of stores has been trying to reach Ms. Jones Cage to personally apologize for her experience.
+Victoria’s Secret is adamant that all customers be treated with dignity and respect.
+We have investigated the matter, and the associate involved is no longer employed with our brand.
+In addition, we are meeting with every associate in the store to reinforce our values and policies.
+We are committed to delivering an excellent shopping experience to every customer, every time … we have work to do – and we are dedicated to this mission."

-Cage said she also made a complaint to the NAACP about the store and police department
+Cage said she also made a complaint to the NAACP about the store and police department.

 "They're going to have to do more.
 I want justice not only for me, but for people everywhere.
 I hope after this, other victims of racial profiling will come forward," Cage said.